UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 Notes:

-Machine learning is used often in our everyday lives.
+Machine learning (ML) is used often in our everyday lives.

 Some examples include: